Catilinarian conspiracy: Overemphasis

 Both ancient and modern accounts have focused on the ways that Cicero turned the affair to his political advantage.
 The Pseudo-Sallustian Invective against Cicero, for example, alleges Cicero cynically transformed civil strife for his own political benefit.
 Many scholars also dismiss the conspiracy and its clean-up as being a minor affair that did not present a serious threat to the republic.
 For example, Louis E. Lord in the introduction to the 1937 Loeb Classical Library translation of Cicero's Catilinarian orations calls it "one of the best known and least significant episodes in Roman history".

-Scholars have also criticised over-estimation of the importance of Catiline's insurrection, but others also stress that the affair was not meaningless and that it jolted the republic into action.
-Erich Gruen, in Last generation of the Roman republic, writes:
+Scholars have also criticised over-estimation of the importance of Catiline's insurrection, but others stress that the affair was not meaningless and that it jolted the republic into action.
+Erich Gruen, in Last Generation of the Roman Republic, writes:

 It is evident, in retrospect, that the event did not shake the foundations of the state.
 The government was in no real danger of toppling; the conspiracy, in fact, strengthened awareness of a common interest in order and stability.
 It is not, however, to be dismissed as a minor and meaningless episode.
 Motives of the leader may have been personal and less than admirable.
 But the movement itself called to notice a number of authentic social ills which had previously lacked effective expression...

 The shape of the social structure remained basically unaffected... but the grievances had been brought to public attention... prominent leaders recognised the utility of responding to needs exposed in the Catilinarian affair.
 The grain bill sponsored by Cato in 62 obviously belongs in this context...
 Two major bills in 59 and another in 55 went a long way toward relief.

 Underlying causes

-Some older historiography has viewed the conspiracy in terms of a party-political conflict between the so-called optimates and populares.
+Some older historiography viewed the conspiracy in terms of a party-political conflict between the optimates and populares.
 This view is criticised as uncritically accepting confusing and empty ancient political slogans while ignoring Catiline's Sullan bona fides.
 While sources sometimes put popularis speeches into the mouths of Catiline and others, the dyadic nature of the Roman constitution forced justification of anti-senatorial policies by appeal to popular sovereignty.
 Neither popular or senatorial advocates questioned the legitimacy of the other.
 Scholars also dispute whether Catiline had a following among the urban plebs at all and question whether later Ciceronean speeches connecting Clodius with Catiline are merely political invective.
+Some older scholarship conceived of Catiline as being a puppet of Julius Caesar or Marcus Crassus; this position "has long been discredited".
 While scholars accept that Catiline may have received some support from Crassus and Caesar, at least during his campaigns for the consulships of 63 and 62 BC, their support did not extend to the conspiracy.
-Some older scholarship conceived of Catiline as being a puppet of Julius Caesar or Marcus Crassus; this position "has long been discredited".